Get News & Updates Directly To Your Inbox

 Adults with chronic health problems like asthma, COPD, heart disease and diabetes are more likely to get complications from certain diseases.
 If you have chronic health issues, make sure you know what vaccines you need.

-Don’t put off vaccinations.
+Don’t put off vaccinations for yourself or your child.
 Talk to your doctor if you have concerns.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.